james3roberts/odin-recipes/README.md

 all of the commands to push this to github but it is not showing up there.
 Well silly me I forgot to push it.
 I only commited it Now that I have that figured out... on to the project.

+Just finished iteration 1
+Built a boiler plate from memory and added a h1 tag.
+Going to commit all of this and then start the next one.